 What You Can See at North Rocky

-From your North Rocky liveaboard, when you enter the water on the exposed western side, close to the wall, you’ll immediately notice all the typical reef fish are present, including oriental and harlequin sweetlips, blue-ringed angelfish and parrotfish, also butterfly fish, leather jackets and pufferfish, to name just a few.
+From your North Rocky liveaboard, when you enter the water on the exposed western side, close to the wall, you’ll immediately notice all the typical reef fish are present, including oriental and harlequin sweetlips, blue-ringed angelfish and parrotfish, also butterflyfish, leather jackets, and pufferfish, to name just a few.
 Pufferfish are active by day and asleep in their protective cocoon at night.
-Also at night you can see decorator crabs, sponge crabs and round crabs.
-In the shallow areas nudibranchs are found all over the rocks as are bearded scorpionfish.
-Crabs, shrimps and moray eels can be spotted all over the wall.
-Fimbriated, giant and white-eyed moray eels are numerous at day and at night, often with cleaner shrimps close by.
+Also at night, you can see decorator crabs, sponge crabs, and round crabs.
+In the shallow areas, nudibranchs are found all over the rocks as are bearded scorpionfish.
+Crabs, shrimps, and moray eels can be spotted all over the wall.
+Fimbriated, giant, and white-eyed moray eels are numerous at day and at night, often with cleaner shrimps close by.
 Gorgonian sea fans cling to rocks and feather stars cling to the gorgonians.
 It’s possible to see ornate ghost pipefish as well as sea horses.
 Magnificent anemones fight for space with long spiny sea urchins.
-Porcelain crabs can be seen on the edges of carpet anemones which are home to clark's anemone fish.
-Purple soft coral and red finger coral add more splashes of colour.
-Zigzag clams, barnacles and encrsting sponges cover large areas of rock.
+Porcelain crabs can be seen on the edges of carpet anemones that are home to Clark's anemone fish.
+Purple soft coral and red finger coral add more splashes of color.
+Zigzag clams, barnacles, and encrusting sponges cover large areas of rock.

 Getting To North Rocky